trixi-framework/P4est.jl/README.md

 ```julia
 julia> import Pkg; Pkg.add("P4est")
 ```
-P4est.jl depends on the binary distribution of the `p4est` library, which is available in the Julia package `P4est_jll.jl` and which is automatically installed as a dependency.
+P4est.jl depends on the binary distribution of the [p4est](https://github.com/cburstedde/p4est) library, which is available in the Julia package `P4est_jll.jl` and which is automatically installed as a dependency.

-*Note: Currently, P4est_jll.jl is not available under Windows and provides only serial binaries without MPI support.
+*Note: Currently, `P4est_jll.jl` is not available under Windows and provides only serial binaries without MPI support.
 Both limitations are planned to be lifted in the future.*

+You can configure P4est.jl to use a custom build of [p4est](https://github.com/cburstedde/p4est) by setting the following environment variables and building P4est.jl again afterwards.
+1. You can set `JULIA_P4EST_PATH`.
+   We will assume to find the corresponding library as `joinpath(ENV["JULIA_P4EST_PATH"], "lib", "libp4est.so")` and the include files in `joinpath(ENV["JULIA_P4EST_PATH"], "include")`.
+2. You can set `JULIA_P4EST_LIBRARY` and `JULIA_P4EST_INCLUDE`.

 ## Usage